shoganhennessy/shoganhennessy.github.io/_pages/research.md

 ### [Market Interventions in a Large-Scale Virtual Economy (2022),](https://doi.org/10.48550/arXiv.2210.07970) joint with Peter Xenopoulos, Claudio Silva (NYU)

 Study of large market interventions in an online multiplayer game's economy, and the causal effects on market activity.
-Combines insights from applied econometrics, and data science in the study of virtual games.
+Combines insights from applied econometrics and data science in the study of virtual games.